10degrees/10degrees-base/README.md

 # How to use

-### Dependencies
+## Dependencies

 These dependencies are required on your computer.
 This is not a per-theme requirement.

-1) Ensure Node is installed.
+Ensure Node is installed.
 You can install/upgrade using the MacOS download from [nodejs.org](https://nodejs.org/en/).

-2) Ensure gulp is installed globally: `npm install gulp -g`

-### Theme Setup
+## Theme Setup

-1) From the theme root folder, run `npm install`
+From the theme root folder, run `composer install && npm install`

-2) Set `projectURL` in `gulpfile.js`

-	Find and replace @textdomain with the textdomain
-	Find and replace @theme with the theme name

-3) Adjust scripts you need to compile in the gulp `scripts` task

-4) Run one of the following to

-	`gulp` (for a full build)
-	`gulp watch` only runs the `sass-main` and `scripts` tasks.
-	`gulp watch-reload` only runs the `sass-main` and `scripts` tasks.
-Uses BrowserSync to live reload changes on `localhost:3000`

-There is no need to touch anything in /assets - this is now a dir of compiled files.

-* Place all files in the appropriate folder in /src, and they will be processed and added to /assets.
-* There is no SVG folder in /assets. icons.svg is processed into /assets/img
-* Style SVG icons in /src/scss/components/_svg-icons.scss
+## Compiling assets

+* `npm run watch` to watch files for compilation on development
+* `npm run prod` to compile files for production

+Assets are compiled to `/dist`.

 ### Parameters